daniel-britt/ansible-playbooks/README.md

 # ansbile-playbooks
-Playbook for installing the essentials
+Playbook for doing the usual things